aammd/MS_computational_ecology_opinion/ms.md

 @levi12mtd suggested that ecology (and evolutionary biology) should continue their move towards a *marriage of theory and data*.
-In addition to the aforementionned problem of the lack of adequately expressed models, this effort is hampered by the fact that data and models are often developped in independant ways, and reconciling both can be difficult.
+In addition to the aforementioned problem of the lack of adequately expressed models, this effort is hampered by the fact that data and models are often developed in independent ways, and reconciling both can be difficult.
 This has been suggested as one of the reasons for which theoretical papers (defined as *papers with at least one equation in the main text*) experience a sharp decrease in citation